Signature moments to characterize laws of stochastic processes: Learning in Non-locally Compact Spaces

-is injective. \end{enumerate} \end{Def} Universality directly addresses Point~\ref{learn function}; characteristicness addresses Point~\ref{learn measure} in a much more general sense since the dual $\calF^\prime$ is typically much larger than the set of probability measures on $\calX$.
-This generalization allows to work on the linear space $\calF^\prime$ instead of the convex subset of probability measures.
-A consequence is the following duality between universality and characteristicness. \begin{Thm} Suppose that $\calF$ is a locally convex TVS.
-A feature map $\Phi$ is universal to $\calF$ iff $\Phi$ is characteristic to $\calF^\prime$. \end{Thm} \begin{proof} First assume $\Phi$ is universal to $\calF$.
-Since the image of $\imath$ is dense in $\calF$, every element $D\in\calF^\prime$ is determined by its values on the set $\left(\langle \ell,\Phi(\cdot)\rangle\right)_{\ell \in E^\prime} \subset \calF$, hence $\Phi$ is characteristic to $\calF^\prime$.
-Now assume $\Phi$ is not universal.
-By the Hahn--Banach Theorem, there exists $\ell\in \calF^\prime$ such that $\ell\neq 0$ but $\ell\lvert_{\imath(E)}=0$.
-In particular, $\kappa(\ell) = 0$, hence $\kappa$ is not injective. \end{proof} Theorem~\ref{thm:univIffChar} is a reformulation of a corresponding result for kernels from~\cite{SGS16}.
-Although it follows from an elementary application of Hahn--Banach, we will see that it is useful since universality is often much easier to show than characteristicness. \begin{Ex} Let $\calX\subset \RR^d$ compact and $E := \prod_{m\geq0}\left(\RR^d\right)^{\otimes m}$ equipped with the product topology.
-Consider the feature map
+\end{enumerate} \end{definition} Universality directly addresses Point~\ref{learn function}; characteristicness addresses Point~\ref{learn measure} in a much more general sense since the dual $\calF^\prime$ is larger than the set of probability measures on $\calX$.
+This generalization allows to work on the linear space $\calF^\prime$ (instead of a convex subset) and allows for the following simple statement of duality. \begin{theorem} Suppose that $\calF$ is a locally convex TVS.
+A feature map $\Phi$ is universal to $\calF$ iff $\Phi$ is characteristic to $\calF^\prime$. \end{theorem} The proof of Theorem~\ref{thm:univIffChar} employs the Hahn--Banach theorem and is identical to that of a corresponding result for kernels~\citep[Thm.~6]{SGS18}.
+We will see that this result is useful since universality is often much easier to show than characteristicness. \begin{example}[Example~\ref{ex:vector data} revisited] Here, $\calX\subset \RR^d$ compact, $E \coloneqq \prod_{m\geq0}\left(\RR^d\right)^{\otimes m}$ and $\Phi(x) \coloneqq\Big(\frac{x^{\otimes m}}{m!}\Big)_{m\geq 0}$.
 The image $\imath(E')$ is the space of polynomials on $\calX$.
-By Stone--Weierstrass, it follows that $\Phi$ is universal to $\calF:=C(\calX,\RR)$ equipped with the uniform topology.
-By Theorem~\ref{thm:univIffChar}, $\Phi$ is characteristic to $\calF'$, which is the set of regular Borel measures on $\calX$, i.e., the map

-is injective, which agrees with the well-known fact that a regular Borel measure on compacts is completely determined by its moments. \end{Ex}
+By Stone--Weierstrass, it follows that $\Phi$ is universal to $\calF \coloneqq C(\calX,\RR)$ equipped with the uniform topology.
+By Theorem~\ref{thm:univIffChar}, $\Phi$ is characteristic to $\calF'$ which is the space of regular Borel measure on $\calX$.
+In particular, this implies the well-known result that the law of a bounded random variable is determined by its moments. \end{example}

-\subsection{The strict topology}
+\subsection{The Strict Topology}